 Most of the beautiful cottages and buildings around the area date back to the 16th, 17th, and 18th centuries.
 The Slaughters Inn was also a Grammar School for Eton College.

 The Village Hall was opened as a reading room in 1888 and then eventually became a community area.
 There was also a boy’s school established in 1863 but closed in 1911.

 Today, the village is extremely popular with tourists as it has largely remained unchanged since the 19th century.

 The Old Mill is now a popular museum and you’ll most likely see snap-happy tourists with their cameras trying to capture its beauty!

 Compared to the likes of Bourton-on-the-Water, there aren’t many ‘attractions’ here so to speak.
 But, that doesn’t mean it isn’t amazing and worth your time!

-In fact, having visited many times over the years, I would say that Lower Slaughter is even better simply because there are less crowds.
+In fact, having visited many times over the years, I would say that Lower Slaughter is even better simply because there are fewer crowds.

 You can take it down a notch and just enjoy the scenery rather than battling with endless crowds.
 It makes the perfect stop on a sunny afternoon and there is plenty to get up to.